Subscription Cancel Flow Best Practices: How to Save 30% of Churning Customers

 What are good benchmarks for cancel flow performance?

 A well-optimized cancel flow achieves a 25-40% overall save rate, with 70-85% survey completion, 20-30% pause adoption, and 60-75% 90-day retention among saved customers.
 If your overall save rate is below 10%, there is significant room for improvement.
-The 90-day retention metric is critical — if saved customers churn within three months, you are delaying rather than preventing churn.
+The 90-day retention metric is the one to watch.
+If saved customers churn within three months, you're delaying rather than preventing churn.
 Start a free trial to see how Finsi connects cancel flow data with customer health scores, churn analysis, and behavioral signals to build a complete picture of subscriber retention.

 Stop guessing.
 Start knowing.